-All acid waste should be collected in specifically labelled containers.
+All acid waste should be collected in specifically labeled containers.

-Containers are labelled as one of three types:
+Containers are labeled as one of three types:

-- HF

-- Other acid
+- HF - Other acid

-- Solvents

-Under certain circumstances, with an acid neutralizer installed, some acids may be safely poured down the drain along with significant amounts of water.
+Under certain circumstances, some acids may be safely poured down the drain along with significant amounts of water.
 Ask the cleanroom staff for advice regarding which acids.

-If you plan to work with Piranha please make sure you read the SOP. http://nano.tau.ac.il/mncf/images/SOP/Piranha_SOP_MNCF.pdf
+http://nano.tau.ac.il/mncf/images/SOP/Piranha_SOP_MNCF.pdf